oroinc/documentation/user/storefront/checkout/multi-page.rst

   .. tip::

      You can edit the order content if required.
 To do this, click |IcEditInline| on the top right of the item list.
 The shopping list page will open.
-Make the required changes and then click **Create Order**.
+Make the required changes and then click **Checkout**.
 You will be redirected back to the order you have been submitting.

 2. If required, provide additional order options: